What are Avalon’s onboard guidelines and services?

 Email and Internet: On the Mekong and Ganges, complimentary Wi-Fi access is available in the Panorama Lounge.
 The signal is not always reliable, as you will be cruising through remote areas.
 To access the ship's Wi-Fi Internet network, you will be given a PIN number at reception to use on your laptop, tablet, or mobile device.

-Electricity: Voltage is 220.
+Electricity: Onboard voltage is 220v.
 Outlets are combination and accept the below.
-So, if the plug fits and using modern dual voltage electronics no adapter/converter is required.
+So, if the plug fits and using modern dual voltage electronics, no adapter/converter is required.
+Mekong staterooms are also equipped with USB outlets which are useful for charging phones, tablets, cameras, etc.

 Telephone Service: On the Mekong and Ganges, a phone is available in each suite which may be used to call between suites.
 In case of emergency, a phone is available at reception for ship-to-shore calls.